SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 Instructions are passed as a string argument to your management function.

-It will be called several times per session, so internal state must be preserved throughout the entire session.
+It will be called several times per session, so the internal state must be preserved throughout the entire session.

 ## Output

 The **return** value of each operation is one of the following strings:

-- `Success` - when restocking or completing cooking without errors
+- `Success` - when restocking or completing cooking without errors;

-- `Error: not enough <ingredient> in stock` - when the robot could not muster enough microelements
+- `Error: not enough <ingredient> in stock` - when the robot could not muster enough microelements;

-- `protein={qty} carbohydrate={qty} fat={qty} flavour={qty}` - when a report is requested, in a single string
+- `protein={qty} carbohydrate={qty} fat={qty} flavour={qty}` - when a report is requested, in a single string;

 Look at the sample output for more information.